 Millions of workers – mostly women – struggle to make ends meet on minimum wage earnings.
 The Fair Minimum Wage Act (H.R.
-1010/S. 460) would gradually raise the federal minimum wage from $7.25 to $10.10 per hour, increase the tipped minimum cash wage from $2.13 per hour to 70 percent of the minimum wage, and index these wages to keep pace with inflation.
+1010/S. 460) and the Minimum Wage Fairness Act (S.1737) would gradually raise the federal minimum wage from $7.25 to $10.10 per hour, increase the tipped minimum cash wage from $2.13 per hour to 70 percent of the minimum wage, and index these wages to keep pace with inflation.
 Increasing the minimum wage and tipped minimum wage are key steps toward fair pay for women.

 Women are a large majority of minimum wage earners.

-- Women made up about two-thirds of all workers who were paid minimum wage or less in 2012, and 61 percent of full-time minimum wage workers.
-Women were also nearly two-thirds of workers in tipped occupations in 2012.
+- Women make up about two-thirds of all workers who are paid minimum wage or less, and 60 percent of full-time minimum wage workers.
+Women are also two-thirds of workers in tipped occupations.
 These workers provide care for children and frail elders, clean homes and offices, and wait tables.

 Low-wage working women deserve a raise.

 - Congress has raised the minimum wage only three times in 30 years, and it is now just $7.25 per hour.
-If the minimum wage had kept pace with inflation since 1968, it would be over $10.70 per hour today.
+If the minimum wage had kept pace with inflation since 1968, it would be nearly $11.00 per hour today.

 - The federal minimum cash wage for employees in tipped occupations is $2.13 per hour, unchanged in over 20 years and less than one-third of the federal minimum wage.
-Restaurant servers, the largest group of tipped employees, experience poverty at nearly three times the rate of the workforce as a whole – and about 70 percent of servers are women.
+Restaurant servers and bartenders, the largest group of tipped employees, experience poverty at more than double the rate of the workforce as a whole – and women comprise about 70 percent of servers and nearly 60 percent of bartenders.

-- A woman working full time, year round at minimum wage will earn just $14,500 annually, nearly $4,000 below the poverty line for a mother with two children.
+- A woman working full time, year round at minimum wage will earn $14,500 annually – more than $4,000 below the poverty line for a mother with two children.

 Increasing the minimum wage would boost wages for millions of working women and help close the wage gap.